transcribe-app/tra-format/doc/gh_page/index.md

   </div>

 </div>

+---

+## What is the TRA Format?

+The **TRA format** is designed to store text transcriptions tightly synchronized with an audio stream.
+It is built as an extension of the MIME standard (RFC 822), allowing it to bundle metadata, structured transcription data (JSON), and audio files into a single, portable container.

+### Key Features

+*   **Precise Synchronization:** Supports both **word-level** and **character-level** alignment for accurate playback.
+*   **Streaming Ready:** Designed to be split into chunks, allowing real-time streaming of audio and text with minimal overhead.
+*   **Universal Compatibility:** Built on the Multi-part MIME structure.
+Audio and text can be extracted using standard tools without specialized software.
+*   **Rich Metadata:** Supports multiple speakers, language codes, and custom headers.

 <footer style="text-align: center; margin-top: 50px; padding: 20px; border-top: 1px solid #eaecef; color: #586069; font-size: 0.9em;">
   <p>Maintained by the <a href="https://transcribe.com/" style="color: #0366d6; text-decoration: none;">Transcribe App Team</a>.</p>